TakalaWang/Animation-Retrieval/README.md

 # Anime Video Retrieval Dataset Creation

-This script processes the JacobLinCool/anime-2024 spring subset to create a query dataset.
+This script processes the JacobLinCool/anime-2024 winter subset to create a query dataset.

 ## Setup